britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Cooperative Delegation Distribution

 Regardless of any other configuration directive, a RAINS server MUST be prepared to provide a full chain of delegation assertions from the appropriate delegation root to the signature on any assertion it gives to a peer or a client, whether as additional assertions on a message answering a query, or in reply to a subsequent query.
 This property allows RAINS servers to maintain a full delegation tree

 # RAINS Client Protocol {#protocol-client}

-The protocol used by clients to issue queries to and receive responses from an query service is a subset of the full RAINS protocol, with the following
+The protocol used by clients to issue queries to and receive responses from a query service is a subset of the full RAINS protocol, with the following
 differences: